jaganraajan/mcp-container-ts/README.md

 }
 ```

-Once you have this file open, you can click on the "start" button that will connect the MCP server and fetch the available tools.
-You can also see the logs output in the terminal from the MCP server.
+Once you have this file opened, you can click on the "start" inlined action button that will connect the MCP server and fetch the available tools.

-### Option 2 - Manually Adding MCP Server to your host
+### Option 2 - Manually Adding MCP Server to VS Code

 1. Add MCP Server from command palette and add URL to your running Function app's SSE endpoint: